 Audit, Compliance & Risk Committee

-This committee consists of three directors of which two are independent directors.
-Its responsibilities include reviewing the integrity of the Company’s financial reporting; selecting external auditors for approval by shareholders; monitoring the activities and performance of the internal audit function; and ensuring compliance with all relevant laws and regulations.
+This committee is comprised of three directors, two of whom are independent directors.
+Its responsibilities include reviewing the integrity of the Group’s financial reporting; selecting external auditors for approval by shareholders; monitoring the activities and performance of the internal audit function; and ensuring compliance with all applicable laws and regulations.

 Nomination and Remuneration Committee

-This committee consists of three directors of which the majority are independent directors.
+This committee has three members, the majority of whom are independent directors.
 Its responsibilities include evaluating and recommending the composition of the Directors and sub committees; considering and recommending the appointment of Directors including Independent Non-Executive Directors; and determining the processes for evaluating the effectiveness of individual directors and the Board as a whole.

 Management

-The Board has delegated authority to the Chief Executive Officer for the day-to-day management of the Company.
-He is supported in his duties by a qualified and experienced management team, and five committees: Management Committee, Credit Committee, Risk Management Committee, Asset & Liability Committee and IT Steering Committee.
+The Board has delegated authority to the Chief Executive Officer for the day-to-day management of the Group.
+She is supported by a qualified and experienced management team and five committees: Management Committee, Credit Committee, Risk Management Committee, Asset & Liability Committee and IT Steering Committee.
+These committees provide a forum for collaboration and decision-making among experts in their respective fields.
+Together, this structure allows for effective management of the Group's resources while maintaining a focus on growth and innovation.

 Compliance